AmbiML/sparrow-cantrip-full/docs/PlatformDependencies.md

-In addition to including platform-dependencies in the build process they may also need to be included in the CAmkES assembly; this done by having the *system.camkes* file platform-specific.
+In addition to including platform-dependencies in the build process they may also need to be included in the CAmkES assembly; this done by having the `system.camkes` file platform-specific.
-For example, platforms/sparrow/syste.camkes plumbs the OpenTitanUARTDriver, MlCoordinator, MailboxDriver, and TimerService components.
+For example, `platforms/sparrow/system.camkes` plumbs the UARTDriver, MlCoordinator, MailboxDriver, and TimerService components.

 Some system services like the SDKRuntime are prepared for conditional inclusion